 Some children may not mind going to the doctor because they might enjoy being the centre of attention and there’s usually a little prize at the end of the visit.
 However, as we age, that experience changes.
 You get a little older and you may have awkward complaints to discuss.
 If your weight changes, you may find hopping on the scale in the office embarrassing.
 If your doctor changes, you may have to share very personal information with an entirely new person.
 You may also feel so anxious during doctor visits that your blood pressure and heart rate goes up.
 This phenomenon is sometimes referred to as “white coat” syndrome.

 Knowing what to do before and during your doctor visits can help you create a positive experience.
 It can help you establish and build a good relationship with your doctor, which can make the experience more comforting.
 Here are some tips to consider:

-Give yourself enough time to get to your appointment and do the paperwork.
+- Give yourself enough time to get to your appointment and do the paperwork.
 Everyone gets busy and runs late for meetings.
 However, for your first visit with a new doctor, it’s a good idea to get there early.
 This will allow you to avoid feeling rushed and anxious, or apologetic for being late.
-It also gives you time for the medical and insurance-related paperwork that is often required for the visit.
 And, of course, your doctor should be on time for your appointment too!

 Rebecca Ashkenazy, MD is the Women’s and Men’s Health, US Medical Director, Pfizer Inc.